 She made faces in the mirror and tried to summon a growl from her throat.
 “I am a wendigo!”

-She jerked back, dropping the mirror.
-Her first thought was the owner of the cabin.
-Could he have survived?
-A quick scan confirmed she was alone.
+She screamed and jerked back, dropping the mirror.
+A quick scan revealed she was alone.
 After waiting a few moments she addressed the air, feeling foolish but curious enough to pursue the new development.
-"Oh yeah?
-What am I then?"
+“Oh yeah?
+What am I then?”

 It was little more than a whisper, not identifiable as male or female, and when it spoke she felt like someone had stabbed a hole in her head to let the wind in.
 Her teeth chattered.
 “I did it right, then?
 Summoned you?
 What will you do for me?”